boring-dragon/covid-19-observer/README.md

 - GetRestrictedPlaces(): Get Local Restricted places from HPA.
 - GetTravelBans(): Get all the travel bannned countries.

+### \Jinas\Covid19\MV\MvCases

+Wrapper around HPA Case API

+- GetAll(): Get all returned by the API.
+- GetCases(): Get all the cases returned by the API.
+- FilterCasesByAge(string $operator, $value): Filter cases by there age.
+- FilterCasesByNationality(string $nationality): Filter cases by nationality.
+- FilterCasesByGender($gender): Filter cases by gender.

 ### \Jinas\Covid19\MV\NewsFeed

 Fetch the news assosiated with covid 19 from maldivian news websites.